TadaaLiia/Catan/README.md

 # Settlers of Catan
 This project aims to implement a fully autonomous, intelligent agent capable of playing the popular board game Settlers of Catan.
-The agent uses a heuristic search algorithm called MCTS (Monte-Carlo-Tree-Search) to produce intelligent descisions within the game.
+The agent uses a heuristic search algorithm called MCTS (Monte-Carlo-Tree-Search) to produce intelligent decisions within the game.
 Given enough processing time, this bot is supposed to find optimal turns for every given gamestate.
 It is roughly modeled after DeepMinds AlphaGo.
 ## Explanation of the game
 ### Game Components
 - 19 terrain hexes (tiles: 4x WOOD, 3x ORE, 4x WHEAT, 4x SHEEP, 3x CLAY, 1x DESERT)
-- 18 ozean hexes
+- 18 ocean hexes
 - 9 PORTS (4x 3:1-Port, 1x 2:1-Port for each Resource)
 - 18 circular number tokens
 - 95 ResourceCards (19 of each resource: WOOD, ORE, WHEAT, SHEEP, CLAY)